robtweed/ewdGateway2/README.md

        npm install ewdgateway2

 ..or copy the files from the lib directory of this repository into your working Node.js directory

-npm will also install socket.io.
-If you install ewdGateway2 manually, you must remember to also install socket.io:

-       npm install socket.io
+Note that socket.io will also be installed for you.

-If you are using GT.M you must install David Wicksell's MNode interface package.
+If you are using GT.M you must install David Wicksell's [NodeM] (https://github.com/dlwicksell/nodem) interface package.

 If you are using Cach&#233;, ewdGateway2 uses its native Node.js interface (available since Cach&#233; 2012.2, but it can be back-ported for use with earlier Cach&#233; versions)

 ##EWD Lite

-ewdGateway2 now includes an entirely WebSocket-based subset of EWD known as EWD Lite.
-EWD Lite does not require anything other than the ewdGateway2 module: it is entirely JavaScript-based and can work with the free GlobalsDB database [http://globalsdb.org](http://globalsdb.org), in addition to GT.M and Cach&#233;
+ewdGateway2 now includes support for an entirely WebSocket-based subset of the EWD framework known as EWD Lite.
+Unlike the full EWD framework, EWD Lite does not require anything other than the ewdGateway2 module: it is an entirely JavaScript-based framework and methodology and can work with the free GlobalsDB database [http://globalsdb.org](http://globalsdb.org), in addition to GT.M and Cach&#233;

 ##Standard EWD

-The *ewdGateway2* module is compatible with EWD build 952 or later
+The *ewdGateway2* module is compatible with EWD build 963 or later

 ##  EWD Gateway

-EWD is a proven web application/Ajax framework specifically designed for use with GT.M and Cach&#233; databases, allowing extremely rapid development of secure, high-performance web applications.

 The *ewdGateway2* module provides a multi-purpose web application gateway for EWD applications.
 Functionality includes:

 - web server
-- web server gateway to GT.M and Cach&#233;, pre-configured for running EWD applications;
+- web server gateway to the major Mumps databases (GT.M, GlobalsDB and Cach&#233;), pre-configured for running EWD applications;
-- websockets middle-tier connecting browser to GT.M or Cach&#233;, pre-configured for the EWD Realtime functionality;
+- websockets middle-tier connecting browsers to GT.M, GlobalsDB or Cach&#233;, pre-configured for the EWD Realtime and EWD Lite functionality;
-- integrated OO access to globals from Javascript/Node.js
+- integrated OO access to Mumps data storage from Javascript/Node.js, allowing Mumps databases to be used as persistent JSON storage

 The *ewdGateway2* module can be used as a replacement for a standard web server such as IIS or Apache, and no other gateway technology is required.
-The *ewdGateway2* module automatically makes *child_process* connections to your GT.M or Cach&#233; database, the number of connections being determined by the *poolSize* that you specify.
+The *ewdGateway2* module automatically makes *child_process* connections to your GT.M, GlobalsDB or Cach&#233; database, the number of connections being determined by the *poolSize* that you specify.

 For further details about the EWD web application framework for GT.M and Cach&#233;, see [http://www.mgateway.com/ewd.html](http://www.mgateway.com/ewd.html)